Next Generation Air Transportation System: Progress

+as the FAA begins to build a Brand New Air Traffic Control System and transitions to the next phase of airspace modernization.

 Performance

 In a report from Lou E. Dixon, former Department of Transportation principal assistant inspector general for auditing and evaluation, the FAA's major acquisitions since the creation of the Air Traffic Organization continue to lack in performance.
 The cost of six programs increased by a total of $692 million, and schedule delays averaged 25 months.
 Reporting on overall program costs, schedules, and benefits became unclear and inconsistent.
-Notwithstanding reforms, several underlying and systemic issues — including overambitious plans, shifting requirements, software development problems, ineffective contract and program management, and unreliable cost and schedule estimates — affect the FAA's ability to introduce new technologies and capabilities that are critical to transitioning to NextGen.
+Notwithstanding reforms, several underlying and systemic issues — including overambitious plans, shifting requirements, software development problems, ineffective contract and program management, and unreliable cost and schedule estimates — affect the FAA's ability to introduce new technologies and capabilities that are critical to the transition to NextGen.

 During a meeting with airline chief executive officers shortly after taking office in 2017, President Donald Trump said the Obama administration spent more than $7 billion to upgrade the system and "totally failed."
 However, FAA Administrator Michael Huerta said in a speech that NextGen had provided $2.7 billion in benefits and was on track to provide more than $157 billion more by 2030.
 Huerta acknowledged government procurement requirements have slowed the NextGen rollout.
 The FAA measures and reports the value of benefits.
 The agency still projects $100 billion worth of benefits by 2030 in its Section 502 NextGen report although in the past it had said that amount was unachievable in that timeframe.
 Among the findings of a 2024 U.S. Department of Transportation Office of Inspector General audit report was that NextGen will be "less transformational than originally promised."

 After a U.S. Army Blackhawk helicopter collided with an American Airlines jet over the Potomac River by Washington Reagan National Airport January 29, 2025, President Trump in his second term of office expressed his desire to build a "great" new air traffic control system for less money than has been spent on NextGen.

 The Department of Transportation Office of Inspector General noted the FAA was slow to deliver results, overestimated the value of benefits, and that industry believes the FAA is lacking in transparency.
 A House Transportation and Infrastructure Committee spokesperson expressed disappointment in the efforts to modernize the NAS, in particular NextGen, in reaction to a 2024 GAO report urging action to modernize aging systems.

 Communication

-Another concern is that the FAA's business case does not communicate the range of uncertainty or complex factors associated with NextGen implementation to Congress, aviation stakeholders, or the traveling public, which limits the agency's ability to set realistic expectations for NextGen benefits.
+Another concern is that the FAA's business case plan does not communicate the range of uncertainty or complex factors associated with NextGen implementation to Congress, aviation stakeholders, or the traveling public, which limits the agency's ability to set realistic expectations for NextGen benefits.
 The National Research Council's 2015 "Review of the Next Generation Air Transportation System" report found that the effort emphasizes modernizing aging equipment and systems — a shift from its original vision that is not clear to all stakeholders.